 Core Public Health Courses

 You will begin your MPH@GW program by taking the core MPH courses, which focus on building expertise and understanding of essential public health principles.
-Full-time students should plan to take 6001 and 6003 in your first module and complete all core courses within your first three modules.
+Full-time students and students enrolled in the one-year program should plan to take 6001 and 6003 in the first module and complete all core courses within the first three modules.

 You may focus your electives on one of the four focus areas, or select courses from a range of focus areas to design a more holistic MPH education.